Top 10 Guitar Amps for Beginners

 - Orange Crush 20, priced at about $170, is a 20-watt solid-state combo amp with a single 8″ speaker.
 It has a 4-stage preamp that provides a very acceptable decent tonal range and sound output.
 It has a standard input jack, headphone jack, and footswitch jack.
 Dimensionally it is 13″ tall, 15″ wide and 8″ deep, with a weight of 15.8 pounds.

 - Ibanez IBZ15GR , priced at about $100, is a decent 15-watt beginner amp that is lightweight, compact and well-built.
-It includes one input jack, auxiliary jack, a headphone jack, and a front-facing power switch.
+It includes one input jack, an auxiliary jack, a headphone jack, and a front-facing power switch.
 The controls are very easy to use and include volume, gain, bass, middle, treble, reverb.
 Dimensionally it is 14″ tall, 14″ wide and 9″ deep, with a weight of 12 pounds.

 - Vox VT20X, priced at about $170, is a well-built 20-watt amp with a single 8″ speaker.
 This modeling amp utilizes robust digital technology with analog circuitry with tune power amp to deliver a powerful sound.
 The Tone Room editor/librarian software empowers you with the ability to customize sounds and effects.
 With preset programs and the ability to save your own, this amp is a top performer for a beginner amp.
 Dimensionally it is 14″ tall, 16″ wide and 9″ deep, with a weight of 16 pounds.